-At Canucks Autism Network (CAN), we recognize that needs change with age which is why we believe that every Autistic individual should be supported during important transitions into adulthood.
+At Canucks Autism Network (CAN), we recognize that needs change with age.
+We believe that every Autistic individual should be supported during important transitions into adulthood.

-We’re proud to have evolved over the years to meet the changing needs of our members by addressing some of the major gaps and most urgent issues impacting youth and adults on the spectrum, such as employment, social and community connection, and most recently, mental health.
+We’re proud to have evolved over the years to meet the changing needs of our members by addressing some of the major gaps and most urgent issues impacting youth and adults on the spectrum.
+This includes program opportunities in employment, social and community connection, and most recently, mental health.

 For the above reasons, CAN will no longer be requiring a formal diagnosis for individuals over 13 years of age who are interested in accessing any program or service provided by CAN.
 This important decision to increase accessibility has already been met with enthusiasm from our CAN community.